AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-manage-output-presets.md

     >
     > These presets added to the folder profile are independent of the maps, so the map specific configurations are not present for these presets.

 1. You can select **Generate output** icon at the top-right corner to generate the output for the maps related to the created output preset.
-You will see the status of the output generation process.
+You can view the status of the output generation process.
 To view the output, select **View Output** in the **Success** dialog box.

 >[!NOTE]
 >